eren123danyel/real-estate-analyzer/README.md

 ```
 The API will then be available at `http://127.0.0.1:8080`.

-Two endpoints will be made available:
+When run as a server, two endpoints will be made available:
  - /search_redfin_with_ai
 	 - Takes parameter *goal* in natural language, which lets the AI know what to scrape.
  - /search_redfin